NeCTAR-RC/nectar-training/package07/sections/copyFiles.markdown

     ```sudo apt-get install filezilla```
     Alternatively, you can also find FileZilla in the Ubuntu Software Center.

 **Step 2.
-Add your ssh key to FileZilla**
+Enable ssh agent to handle your private key.**

-It is possible to add a key file to the FileZilla client (On *Edit > Settings*, or a Mac, this is *FileZilla > Settings*, and then add the key file on *Connection > SFTP*), and then use the 'Interactive' logon type.
-However, the ssh key file is converted to an **unprotected** one.
+It is possible to add a key file to the FileZilla client (On *Edit > Settings*, or a Mac, this is *FileZilla > Settings*, and then add the key file on *Connection > SFTP)*, and then use the 'Interactive' logon type.
+However, when adding the key directly to FileZilla, it is converted to an **unprotected** one.
 This is not recommended.
 So we will use another method: We will use a **SSH authentication agent**, which holds your private keys in memory, already decoded, so that you can use them without needing to type a passphrase.

 - **Windows:**